|Publishers' summaries provided by Alice Miller.

 serving to conceal that suffering.
 It also opens our eyes to the tragedy of the parents; their

-unavailability and inaccessibility prove to be the fruit of their availability as children.
+unavailability and inaccessibility prove to be the fruit of their availability

 For Your Own